gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/susd-bridge-extension/transfer-susd-through-the-bridge-extension.md

 description: Instructions on relaying Synth sUSD tokens through the sUSD bridge extension
 ---

-# Transfer sUSD between the ETH Mainnet and the xDai Chain using the sUSD bridge extension
+# Transfer sUSD between the ETH Mainnet and the Gnosis Chain using the sUSD bridge extension

 One of the simplest ways to transfer Synth sUSD tokens through the bridge extension is to use [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet).
-MEW may be used for both types of operations: to deposit tokens to the xDai chain and to withdraw tokens from the xDai chain.
+MEW may be used for both types of operations: to deposit tokens to the Gnosis Chain and to withdraw tokens from the Gnosis Chain.

 :::info
 You will need a small amount of Ether for gas fees and an amount of sUSD to transfer for this tutorial. sUSD can be obtained through [Uniswap](https://uniswap.exchange) or other exchanges.
 :::

-## Deposit sUSD tokens to the xDai chain
+## Deposit sUSD tokens to the Gnosis Chain

 1. Activate and open a web3 wallet (like MetaMask or Nifty Wallet) and select the Ethereum Mainnet chain.
 Go to [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet) and select the option to login with a web3 wallet.
 Next:
 2. 1\) Select the **Interact with Contract** item from the sidebar menu